Last Modified: 11/25/2017 Location: FL, PR, USVI Business: Part B

 • Note the Medicare allowed amount for the procedure.

-2. Compare the Medicare allowed amount to the primary insurer’s allowed amount and select the higher of the two.
-Subtract the primary insurer’s paid amount from the highest allowance.
+Compare the Medicare allowed amount to the primary insurer's allowed amount and select the higher allowed amount.

 Please use your browser's back button to return to the referring page.